goj/WebGL-Snake/README.md

 A simple game of snake implemented in WebGL.

 Use left and right arrow keys to turn the snake.
+Press 'P' for pause.

 Some of the code is shameless ripoff of [Giles Thomas'es Learning WebGL tutorial](learningwebgl.com)